 The wearing time of Tinnitus SoundSupport will decrease as you increase the level above 80 dB(A) SPL.
-The fitting software automatically displays a warning when the hearing aid exceeds 80 dB(A) SPL.
+The fitting software will automatically display a warning when the hearing aid exceeds 80 dB(A) SPL.
 See Max wearing time indicator next to the tinnitus fitting graph in the fitting software.

-If the volume control is deactivated
+The volume control is deactivated